 - Work much faster than traditional irons, allowing owners to use them and then get out of the door in time for work.

-- It is great at pressing heavy fabric that has been stored for a long time and can easily remove any of the wrinkles.
+- It is great at pressing heavy fabric that has been stored for a long time and can easily remove any wrinkles.

-- Certain colors can run when the steam is applied to them so it’s important to always test your clothes before using.
+- Certain colors can run when steam is applied to them so it’s important to always test your clothes before using them.

 - Steamers don’t do a great job pressing seams in clothes.